Met Office weather warning issued as more damaging wind, more heavy rain set to batter Northamptonshire

 Met Office experts say high winds are set to batter Northamptonshire for the third time in just over a month.

-Forecasters' latest yellow weather warning is for Tuesday (December 7) with heavy rain and damaging gusts up to 50mph.
+Forecasters' latest yellow weather warning is for Tuesday (December 7) with an area of low pressure — now named Storm Barra — heavy rain and damaging gusts up to 50mph.

 The latest alert, issued on Sunday morning, covers most of England including the whole of Northamptonshire for a period from 9am until midnight although local forecasts predict the worst of the weather between 3pm and around 7.30pm.